Brody-Lab/PulseInputDDM.jl/README.md

 I suggest you run this on scotty or spock, which already has Julia on it.

-Then you need to add this package by typing `Pkg.clone(https://github.com/PrincetonUniversity/pulse_input_DDM/`.
+Then you need to add this package by typing `Pkg.add(https://github.com/PrincetonUniversity/pulse_input_DDM/`.

 # Useful functions

 Most users will want to work with these functions:

-* `poiss_LL`: compute the Poisson log likelihood
+* `optimize_model(pz, pd, data)`: compute the Poisson log likelihood